 C4.
 Our Liability to You- Back to top

 Please note, with the exception of flight only bookings which are ATOL protected under our ATOL License 0151, in the unlikely event of our collapse/insolvency, any money you have paid us for any other components is not protected by a scheme of financial protection.
-If this is important to you, we recommend you book an American Express Package or obtain suitable travel insurance.
+If this is important to you, we recommend you book an American Express Package Holiday or obtain suitable travel insurance.

 C5.
 International Conventions- Back to top

-If any International Convention applies to or governs any of the services or facilities arranged or provided by us, or provided by any of our suppliers, and you make a claim against us of any nature arising out of death, injury, loss or damage suffered during or as a result of the provision of those services or facilities, our liability to pay you compensation and/or the amount (if any) of compensation payable to you by us will be limited in accordance with and/or in an identical manner to that provided for by the International Convention concerned (in each case including in respect of the conditions of liability, the time for bringing any claim and the type and amount of any damages that can be awarded).
+If any International Convention applies to or governs any of the services or facilities arranged or provided by us, or provided by any of our Travel Provider(s), and you make a claim against us of any nature arising out of death, injury, loss or damage suffered during or as a result of the provision of those services or facilities, our liability to pay you compensation and/or the amount (if any) of compensation payable to you by us will be limited in accordance with and/or in an identical manner to that provided for by the International Convention concerned (in each case including in respect of the conditions of liability, the time for bringing any claim and the type and amount of any damages that can be awarded).
 International Conventions which may apply include: in respect of international air travel, the Warsaw Convention 1929 (including as amended by the Hague Protocol 1955 and by any additional Montreal Protocols of 1975 and 1999 or otherwise) or the Montreal Convention 1999 (for international travel by air and/ or for airlines with an operating licence granted by an EU country, which the EC Regulation on Air Carrier Liability No 889/ 2002 for national and international travel by air has given effect to); in respect of rail travel, the COTIF Convention concerning International Carriage by Rail 1980 (as amended); in respect of carriage by sea, the Athens Convention 1974 (as amended); in respect of carriage by road, the Geneva Convention 1973; and, in respect of hotels, the Paris Convention 1962.
 Any applicable Protocols or amendments shall apply to all such International Conventions.
 You can get copies of the relevant Conventions if you ask us.
 For the avoidance of doubt, this means that we are to be regarded as having all benefit of any limitations of compensation contained in any of these Conventions or any other International Conventions applicable to your travel arrangements.

 D. All Bookings- Back to top

 For all bookings as described in Sections A, B and/or Section C above, a contract will exist between you and us when you have paid the price payable on booking and we have issued our Itinerary to you.
-A copy of this confirmation receipt will also be sent to the lead name on the booking (the "Lead Name").
+A copy of the Itinerary will be sent to the lead name on the booking (the "Lead Name").

 D1.
 Payment terms- Back to top

 When you make a booking with us and if your booking is made more than 12 weeks before the intended departure date, you must pay either:-

 You will be advised at the time of booking what payment is required for your particular arrangements.
 The balance of the cost of your travel arrangements must be paid within 12 weeks before the departure date.
 If your booking is made within 12 weeks of your intended departure date, the total cost of your travel arrangements must be paid at the time of booking.